 Tuesday, December 24, 2013

-He reached into his pocket and pulled out a couple of breads wrapped in a newspaper, and gave it to the boys.
+He reached into his pocket and pulled out a couple of pieces of breads wrapped in a newspaper, and gave it to the boys.
 Then he surprised the boys by singing “Silent Night, Holy Night”… that’s all he knew of the song.
-So he repeated it again and again several more times but did not know the rest of the song beyond “Silent Night, Holy Night”.
-The boys didn’t understand what the song was about and they had never heard of such song before.
-However, they eagerly devoured the breads and were content that their father was in a merry mood and happy they had something to eat that day.
+So, he repeated it again and again several more times but did not know the rest of the song beyond “Silent Night, Holy Night”.
+The boys didn’t understand what the song was about as they had never heard of such a song before.
+However, they eagerly devoured the bread and were content that their father was in a merry mood and happy they had something to eat that day.
 The boys would long remember that there was something special about that night.

-Each day the father left the hut in the morning, leaving it up to the boys to fend for themselves.
-He left no food or drink, and each day the boys roamed the streets looking for food to eat.
-A few months later the boys would learn that their father is captured by the police and is put in a jail.
-The boys are without mother or father and they are on their own.
+On typical days, the father would leave the hut in the morning, leaving it up to the boys to fend for themselves.
+He left no food or drink.
+Each day the boys roamed the streets looking for food to eat.
+A few months later the boys would learn that their father is captured by the police and put in a jail.
+For the first time the boys are without both mother and father, and they are on their own.

-But the boys are able to survive each day as they continue to roam the streets, and able to find something to eat.
-There were some kind people who would pity the boys and give some foods.
+But the boys were able to survive each day as they continued to roam the streets, and able to find something to eat.
+There were some kind-hearted people that would pity the boys and give some food.
 There was one particular woman who sold steamed crabs under a bridge where the boys’ hut was, and she took interest in them and would often give them free crabs.
-She was kind to them, and the boys like her.
+She was kind to them, and the boys liked her.

 One day the woman decided to take the younger boy to her home to raise him, leaving the older one behind.
 She bought new clothes and put them on the younger one and took him home.
 The five years old boy is now all alone for the first time.
 It was the last time he would see his brother.
 He was envious of his brother who now didn’t have to roam the streets looking for food to eat or be cold.

 A few days later the older boy would be found by a gentleman, and he is taken to an orphanage.
-He stayed there a few months before being transferred to another orphanage to get a surgery on his crippled leg.
-There he meets hundreds of other children in the orphanage.
-There he meets Harry Holt and his family.
+He stayed there a few months before being transferred to another orphanage to get surgery on his crippled leg.
+There he met hundreds of other children in the orphanage.
+There he met Harry Holt and his family.

 All is calm, all is bright.